cakephp/bakery.cakephp.org/2015/08/01/cakephp_3_1_0_beta_released.rst

 Important Changes From 3.0
 --------------------------

-While non of the following changes modified method signatures, the behavior of specific methods is slightly different than in the past:
+While non of the following changes modified method signatures, the behaviour of specific methods is slightly different than in the past:

 - ``FlashComponent`` now stacks Flash messages when set with the ``set()``